Get to know your counselor

 Social and emotional help

 Our counselor also helps students and parents obtain information from digital resources.
-Check Common Sense Media for information about digital citizenship and staying safe online, Love and Logic for parenting information, and the STAAR page for the latest information about testing.
+Check Common Sense Media for information about digital citizenship and staying safe online, and utilize Love and Logic for parenting information.

 Visit the district website for more information about the GISD Guidance & Counseling programs.